 As a cooperative, we are owned by the members we serve.
 Our territory served extends across a diverse agricultural region of all counties in the state of New Mexico, with the exception of San Juan County in the far northwest corner of the state.
-The counties in our territory are listed in Note 1 of the accompanying consolidated financial statements.
+Our territory is described in Note 1 of the accompanying consolidated financial statements.
 We make long-term real estate mortgage loans to farmers, ranchers, rural residents and agribusinesses, and production and intermediate-term loans for agricultural production or operating purposes.
-Additionally, we provide other related services to our borrowers, such as credit life insurance, multi-peril crop and crop hail insurance, leasing, fee appraisals, advance conditional payment accounts, and information technology products and
+Additionally, we provide other related services to our borrowers, such as credit life insurance, multi-peril crop and crop hail insurance, leasing, fee appraisals, advance conditional payment accounts and information technology products and services.
+Our success begins with our extensive agricultural experience and knowledge of the market and is dependent on the level of satisfaction we provide to our borrowers.